nixilla/practical-grails-book/source/day_03_the_data_model.rst

 Final Thoughts
 ``````````````

-Both frameworks are great, there are some feature where Symfony 1.4 is better, and some where Grails is better.
+Both frameworks are great, there are some features where Symfony 1.4 is better, and some,  where Grails is better.
 For example I like Symfony modules, where you can group functionality based on common purpose.
 On the other hand
 I prefer Grails domain classes with static class level dynamic finders instead of Doctrine's Table classes.